 The primary goal of the Collaborative Process is to settle all issues in a non-adversarial manner.
 The Parties aim to minimize the negative economic, social, and emotional consequences of litigation to themselves and to their family.
-The Coaches will assist the Parties in reaching this goal.
+The Coach will assist the Parties in reaching this goal.

-As part of the Collaborative Process, the Parties will retain Collaborative Divorce Lawyers, and enter into a Participation Agreement with the Collaborative Divorce Lawyers, and they will execute a Collaborative Coaches' Participation Agreement with the Coaches (the "Coaches' Participation Agreement").
+As part of the Collaborative Process, the Parties will retain Collaborative Lawyers (the "Lawyers"), and enter into a Participation Agreement with the Lawyers (the "Lawyers' Participation Agreement"), and they will execute this Collaborative One Coach Participation Agreement with the Coach (the "One Coach Participation Agreement").